Fnefe/Openweathermap-api-docs/03_getting_started.md

 3. You'll see a default API key listed.
 You can rename it or click **Generate** to create a new key.
 4. Copy and store the key securely.

 **“Your api key is required for authentication and must be included in all your requests".
-If the API key is missing or invalid, the request will fail with a 401 Unauthorized error**
+If the API key is missing or invalid, the request will fail with a 401 Unauthorized error**.

 **Sample request format**: